 There is no time limit, or indeed any attempt to stop you cheating.
 If you cheat, you're just cheating yourself.

-You should assume that all code shown to you is being run in a playground using Swift 5.0 or later.
+You should assume that all code shown to you is being run in a playground using Swift 5.4 or later, and you should assume that Foundation is available.
 Beyond that, it's all up in the air.

 You can expect to see good code, bad code, code that won't even compile, code that works but could have been written better, and more.
 If you find some code that's hard to read or looks broken, trust me: that's intentional.
 If it looks broken, it probably is broken, so just answer that it won't compile.